astre471/astre471.github.io/_pages/index.md

 <!-- ## Launch: Go / No Go Status -->

-## June 28 2025 Launch: Cancelled due to weather
+## July 12 2025 Launch: Cancelled due to weather

 <!-- Saturday June 21 launch status: **Go for launch!** 🚀 -->

 Cancelled due to weather (wind, rain, possible lightning).
-We'll try again in July!
+We'll try again with our rain date next weekend!

 <!-- See you on [the field](https://goo.gl/maps/yjeWsc4JSsDdpZwLA) from 1pm - 5pm! -->
 <!--